frconor-ebook/meditations/_posts/2025-03-28-the-pharisee-and-the-publican.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

 Jesus spoke the following parable to some people who prided themselves on being upright and despised everyone else.
 "Two men went up to the temple to pray, one a Pharisee, the other a tax collector.
 The Pharisee stood there and said this prayer to himself, 'I thank you, God, that I am not grasping, unjust, adulterous like everyone else, and particularly that I am not like this tax collector here.
 I fast twice a week; I pay tithes on all I get.'

-"The tax collector stood some distance away, not daring even to raise his eyes to heaven; but he beat his breast and said, 'God, be merciful to me a sinner.'
+The tax collector stood some distance away, not daring even to raise his eyes to heaven; but he beat his breast and said, 'God, be merciful to me a sinner.'

 "This man, I tell you, went home again justified; the other did not.
 For everyone who raises himself up will be humbled, but anyone who humbles himself will be raised up" (Luke 18:9-14).